 FINAL ESSAY EXAMINATION

-The final essay examination for all students in Rhetoric classes will be given on Thursday, April 24, 2014 from 7:00 until 10:00 p.m.
+The final essay examination for all students in Rhetoric classes will be given on Thursday, December 1, 2016 from 7:00 until 10:00 p.m.
 You will write an essay of at least three pages and may use your dictionary and handbook.
 The essay topic will be based on a passage selected by the Rhetoric Program staff.
-Unsatisfactory performance on this examination will result in a review of your semester's work to determine whether you should repeat the course.
+The essay exam constitutes 7.5% of your final course grade.

 Students will write the final essay exam by hand, unless they have a letter from the Dean of the College indicating that they may use a computer because of special circumstances.